 Specs and features

-As one would expect, the most notable rumored upgrades for the Nokia 9.1 PureView relate to its rear camera system.
+As one would expect, the most notable rumored upgrades for the Nokia 9.2 PureView relate to its rear camera system.

 Unfortunately, even with a whopping five rear camera lenses on board, the Nokia 9 failed to impress many smartphone camera reviewers, including us here at Android Authority.
 Many of the problems with the camera didn’t stem from the hardware; it was the software that didn’t measure up.

-With the Nokia 9.1 PureView, the software is rumored to be getting an upgrade and the hardware could as well.
+With the Nokia 9.2 PureView, the software is rumored to be getting an upgrade and the hardware could as well.
 This is what an anonymous source had to say to Nokia Power User:

 We can expect even better camera performance with a special focus on video and low-light performance.
 Camera speed has also been improved with a combination of better processor and software algorithm improvements with the help of Light.
 But the development team still is working on optimizations.

-Either way, this would enable the Nokia 9.1 to be 5G-capable, which is rumored to be the case.
-This would make the Nokia 9.1 the flagship 5G smartphone from HMD (there is likely to be a cheaper, non-flagship 5G smartphone from the company as well).
+Either way, this would enable the Nokia 9.2 to be 5G-capable, which is rumored to be the case.
+This would make the Nokia 9.2 the flagship 5G smartphone from HMD (there is likely to be a cheaper, non-flagship 5G smartphone from the company as well).

 However, the upgraded processor and the potential for the device to be 5G-ready could mean a hefty increase in the starting price for the phone.
-It’s not unreasonable to assume the Nokia 9.1 PureView could launch at $800 or more if 5G is on the table.
+It’s not unreasonable to assume the Nokia 9.2 PureView could launch at $800 or more if 5G is on the table.

 With all that in mind, as of now, it’s anyone’s guess what the price could be.
 It’s a good bet, though, that it will be more than $700.
 How much more, we are not sure.

-Those are all the reputable rumors we know so far about the Nokia 9.1 PureView.
+Those are all the reputable rumors we know so far about the Nokia 9.2 PureView.
 Be sure to bookmark this page and check back often for the latest news!